Coronavirus (COVID-19) Updates for Faculty & Staff

-- Winter Quarter classes are hybrid and online and begin January 10, 2022
+- Fall Quarter classes are in-person, hybrid, and online and begin September 28, 2022

 - Shoreline is a fully vaccinated campus - Under the guidelines set forth in Governor Jay Inslee's Higher Education proclamation, Shoreline is a COVID-19 vaccinated campus

-- Beginning Fall Quarter 2021, in-person or on campus students and all employees are required to verify their vaccination status or attest to an eligible exemption status
+- For Fall Quarter 2022, new in-person or on-campus students and all new employees are required to verify their vaccination status or attest to an eligible exemption status

 All employees are required to verify their vaccination status or attest to an eligible exemption status to enter campus.